jbethancourt/aws-serverless-microservices/README.md

     }
 }
 ```
-2. To execute our API from local machine, we are going to use Postman and Curl command.
+2. To execute our API from the local machine, we are going to use Postman and Curl commands.
 You can choose either method based on your convenience and familiarity.
-    * To run this from Postman, select "POST" , paste the API invoke url.
+    * To run this from Postman, select "POST", and paste the API invoke url.
 Then under "Body" select "raw" and paste the above JSON.
 Click "Send".
 API should execute and return "HTTPStatusCode" 200.

     ![Execute from Postman](./images/create-from-postman.jpg)

-    * To run this from terminal using Curl, run the below
+    * To run this from the terminal using Curl, run the below
     ```
     $ curl -X POST -d "{\"operation\":\"create\",\"tableName\":\"lambda-apigateway\",\"payload\":{\"Item\":{\"id\":\"1\",\"name\":\"Bob\"}}}" https://$API.execute-api.$REGION.amazonaws.com/prod/DynamoDBManager
     ```
-3. To validate that the item is indeed inserted into DynamoDB table, go to Dynamo console, select "lambda-apigateway" table, select "Items" tab, and the newly inserted item should be displayed.
+3. To validate that the item is indeed inserted into the DynamoDB table, go to the Dynamo console, select "lambda-apigateway" table, select "Items" tab and the newly inserted item should be displayed.

 ![Dynamo Item](./images/dynamo-item.jpg)